SoftwareAG/adabas-go-api/doc/QUERY.md

 NUMBER!=10
 ```

-## Search ranges
+### Search ranges

-Adabas provides the possibily to search for ranges.
+Adabas provides the possibility to search for ranges.
 Inside the API the range search is providing with or without first range start value.
 Corresponding it is with last range value.
 This example will search in the range of `40003001` to `40005001` including the two values.

 ```sql
 PERSONNEL-ID=[40003001:40005001]